yoonjongyeon/CoRNN_T1/README.md

 ## Overview

 This work is reproduced version of the research conducted by Leon Y. Cai's [CoRNN Tractography](https://github.com/MASILab/cornn_tractography).
-In this version, the model is trained with more train data and used recent version of the packages.
+In this version, the model is trained with more data and used recent version of the packages.

 ## Authors and Reference